t0pd4wn/yb/README.md

 ### One-liner

-You can use this command to download `yb` on your system in one line:
+You can use this command to download `yb` in the current folder in one line:

 ```bash
 bash <(echo "https://gitlab.com/t0pd4wn/yb/-/raw/main/yb"|(read l; wget $l || curl $l >yb)) && chmod +x yb;